MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 >   After you have adjusted inventory, you must update it with the current, calculated value.
 For more information, see [Revalue Inventory](inventory-how-revalue-inventory.md).

 ### To adjust the inventory quantity of multiple items in basic warehouse configurations
-In the **Item Journal** page, you can post item transaction directly to adjust inventory in connection with purchases, sales, and positive or negative adjustments without using documents.
+On the **Item Journal** page, you can post item transaction directly to adjust inventory in connection with purchases, sales, and positive or negative adjustments without using documents.

 If you often use the item journal to post the same or similar journal lines, for example, in connection with material consumption, you can use the **Standard Item Journal** page to make this recurring work easier.
 For more information, see the "Standard Journals" section in [Working with General Journals](ui-work-general-journals.md).